pkepley/pkepley.github.io/_posts/2021-02-08-WineImagesIntoSound.md

 high-resolution from a computer screen capture of a similar program to Audacity.
 As a result, this image has *most* of the acoustic signal present in it with only a bit of loss due to digitization.
-On the other hand, the wine bottle image was inked onto a wine bottle label.
-This result is a *very* lossy encoding which almost certainly removed the bulk of the high-frequency signal content, which is especially problematic for something like a scream!
-In addition, the wine bottle also had substantial curvature that I didn't bother to adjust for, which further distorted the signal.
+On the other hand, the scream signal was inked onto a wine bottle label.
+The result of that process is a *very* lossy encoding that almost certainly removed the bulk of the signal's high-frequency content.
+This is especially problematic for a signal like a scream, since it should almost certainly have non-trivial components in the higher pitch ranges!
+In addition, the wine bottle had a substantial curvature that I didn't bother to adjust for, which further distorted the reconstructed signal.

 Even though the results were kind of disappointing (although I should have expected as much), I'm happy to at least have a vague idea of